IlpoJokinen/siiliwall_back/README.md

 Your are able to switch branch with `git checkout branchName`

 File changes to previous version can be checked by using command diff.

 `git diff fileName`

+## Changing commit or removing of unneeded commit

 If you forgot something from your commit or you typed commit wrong, Your are able to fill in the latest commit by using --amend.